tlux/toml_config/README.md

 ]
 ```

-Or you can read the config path from a specified environment variable.
-Booting
+Or you can read the config directory or path from a specified environment
-the application fails if the environment variable is undefined.
+variable.
+Booting the application fails if the specified environment variable is
+undefined.

 ```elixir
 releases: [